You’re not alone and it does get better.

 Two moms are here to tell you how it’s been for us.

 The awesome Kelly Pietrangeli from My Project Me weighs in with her perspective as a mom of two boys:

 I always knew I’d have a boy and a girl.
 I have one brother.
 My husband has one sister.
 Pregnant with my first baby I knew it was a boy before I even had my scan.
 Pregnant the second time I was sure it was a girl.
 At my scan they said it was a girl.
 I called my mom, we told everyone.
-During my pregnancy I have sciatic back pain and when to see an osteopath.
+During my pregnancy I had sciatic back pain and went to see an osteopath.
 After my treatment he asked me if I’d like to know if it was a boy or a girl.
-He explained that he could hold a disc over my bump and if it span in a certain direction he could know which sex it was.
+He explained that he could hold a disc over my bump and depending on the direction it went he could know which sex it was.
 Sure I said.
 He did it and then said confidently that it was a boy.
 I told him at that point that I’d already had a scan and knew it was a girl.
 He was visibly shocked and said he’d never been wrong.
 Ever.
 It made me wonder…

 I was crying to my midwife during a check up and she told me I was grieving for the daughter I thought I was having.